Plancherel theory for real spherical spaces: Construction of the Bernstein morphisms: Moment maps and elliptic geometry

 \begin{proof} Let $G_1:=(Z_G(X))_0$ and $G_2:=(Z_H(X))_0$.
 Then by \eqref{centralizer normal} and \eqref{centralizer abelian}, $G_2\triangleleft G_1$ is a normal subgroup such that $G_1/G_2$ is compact, connected and abelian, i.e.~a compact torus.
 Furthermore $G_3:= G_2 U_X$ is a closed normal subgroup such that $G_1/G_3 = L_X/ L_X \cap G_3$ is a compact torus.
 This implies that $L_X = (G_3\cap L_X) T_X$ with $T_X$ an (infinitesimally) complementing compact torus in the center of $L_X$.
 It then follows that $G_2\cap L_X = G_3\cap L_X$, as there are no algebraic morphisms of a reductive group to a unipotent group.
 Now the compactness of $G_1/G_2$ implies that $U_X\subset G_2$ as well.
 Furthermore, since $\lf_X$ and $\lf_{X,H}$ are both algebraic Lie algebras we see that $\tf_X=\lf_{H,X}^{\perp_{\lf_X}}$ is the orthogonal complement.
 Finally we decompose $X\in \hf^\perp\cap \zf_\gf(X)$ as $X=X_0 +X_1$ with $X_0\in \lf_X$ and $X_1\in \uf_X$.
 Then $X\in \hf^\perp$ implies that $X_0\in\tf_X$, that is \eqref{X in T_X}.
 If we further observe $X$ is semisimple if and only if $\zf_\gf(X)=\lf_X$ is reductive, then we see that the remaining statements of the lemma are consequences of \eqref{X in T_X}. \end{proof}

-\begin{rmk} (a) Notice that $X=0$ is semisimple and elliptic but not weakly $Z$-elliptic unless $Z=G/H$ is compact.
+\begin{rmk} Notice that $X=0$ is semisimple and elliptic but not weakly $Z$-elliptic unless $Z=G/H$ is compact.
 To see an example of a generic weakly $Z$-elliptic element which is not $Z$-elliptic, i.e. not semisimple, consider $H=N$ for an $\R$-split group $G$.
 Then $\hf^\perp =\af +\nf$.
-Now for a regular nilpotent element $X\in \nf$ we have $Z_G(X)=Z_N(X)$ and thus $X$ is generic and weakly $Z$-elliptic. (b) A good notion of {\it $Z$-nilpotent} might be to request the connected component of $Z_G(X)/Z_H(X)$ to be a unipotent real algebraic group. \end{rmk}
+Now for a regular nilpotent element $X\in \nf$ we have $Z_G(X)=Z_N(X)$ and thus $X$ is generic and weakly $Z$-elliptic. \end{rmk}

 Our notion of non-degeneracy for real spherical spaces now generalizes to all algebraic homogeneous spaces $Z=G/H$ as follows.
 We call $Z=G/H$ {\it non-degenerate} provided that $m(T^*Z)$ contains a Zariski dense open set of semisimple elements.
 We recall from \cite[Sect.~3] {Knop2} that all quasi-affine homogeneous spaces are non-degenerate.